Marsupilami: Season 5 – Our Neighbors the Marsupilamis (2012)

-The fourth Marathon series, featured the Marsupilami family living with veterinarian Bernard Vanderstadt and his four children Sarah, Iris, Isidore and Zoe.
-Their mother, Caroline, frequently contacts them by phone, but appears in the last three episodes.
+The fourth series featured the Marsupilami family living with veterinarian Bernard Vanderstadt (voiced by Marc Saez) and his four children Sarah (voiced by Adeline Chetail), Iris (voiced by Charlyne Pestel), Isidore (voiced by Barbara Scaff) and Zoe.
+Their mother, Caroline (voiced by Magali Rosenzweig), frequently contacts them by phone, but appears in the last three episodes.
 Once again Backalive makes an appearance.

 Marathon's Marsupilami series has been broadcast in 37 countries.
-Among the countries to have received at least one season are Germany (Super RTL), Algeria (Programme National), Belgium (RTL TVI), Canada (Télé-Quebec and Teletoon), Estonia (ETV), Bulgaria (Super7), United Kingdom (Channel 4), Spain (Antena 3, Disney Channel, Toon Disney and TV3), Finland (MTV3), Cyprus (CyBC), Greece (Alter Channel), Ireland (RTÉ), Italy (Italia 1), Portugal (Prisvideo), Switzerland (TSR), Russia (THT Network), Hungary (Minimax (Hungary)), Slovenia (RTV), Serbia (Happy TV and Minimax), Montenegro (Happy TV and Minimax), Bosnia and Herzegovina (Minimax), North Macedonia (Minimax), Morocco (2M TV), Turkey (Yumurcak TV), Sri Lanka (Rupavahini), Mexico (Canal 22, Brazil (Rede Globo), Venezuela (RCTV), Indonesia (Rajawali Televisi and RCTI), Malaysia (TV3 and TV9), the Africa Pansat (CFI), Latin America (ZAZ), the Near East and Middle East (TV5 and E-Junior), Vietnam (HTV7), Thailand (United Broadcasting Corporation), South Korea (EBS), Iceland (Uppeldi EHF), and South Africa (SABC).
+Among the countries to have received at least one season are Germany (Super RTL), Algeria (Programme National), Belgium (RTL TVI), Canada (Télé-Quebec and Unis TV), Estonia (ETV), Bulgaria (Super7), United Kingdom (Channel 4), Spain (Antena 3, Disney Channel, Toon Disney and TV3), Finland (MTV3), Cyprus (CyBC), Greece (Alter Channel), Ireland (RTÉ), Italy (Italia 1), Portugal (Prisvideo), Switzerland (TSR), Russia (THT Network), Hungary (Minimax), Slovenia (RTV), Serbia (Happy TV and Minimax), Montenegro (Happy TV and Minimax), Bosnia and Herzegovina (Minimax), North Macedonia (Minimax), Morocco (2M TV), Turkey (Yumurcak TV), Sri Lanka (Rupavahini), Mexico (Canal 22), Brazil (Rede Globo and SBT), Venezuela (RCTV), Indonesia (Rajawali Televisi and RCTI), Malaysia (TV3 and TV9), the Africa Pansat (CFI), Latin America (ZAZ), the Near East and Middle East (TV5 and E-Junior), Vietnam (HTV7), Thailand (United Broadcasting Corporation), South Korea (EBS), Iceland (Sjónvarpið), and South Africa (SABC).

 Belvision animation

-In 2019, it was announced that a new computer animated series was in development from Belgian studio Belvision.
-The new series focuses on three marsupilamis named Marsu, Pila and Mi.
+In 2019, it was announced that a new animated series The Marsupilamis was in development from Belgian studio Belvision.
+The new series focuses on three marsupilamis named Hope, Twister and Punch and their human friends Jade and Mica.
+It will set to air in Fall 2025 on Nickelodeon internationally.

 Movies

 Houba!
-On the Trail of the Marsupilami is a live-action, computer-animated, comedy adventure film directed by Alain Chabat and released in 2012.
+On the Trail of the Marsupilami is a live-action, animated, comedy adventure film directed by Alain Chabat and released in 2012.
 Chabat himself stars in the movie alongside Jamel Debbouze, Frédéric Testot, Géraldine Nakache, Lambert Wilson, Patrick Timsit, Liya Kebede, Aïssa Maïga and The Great Khali.
 Though Marsupilami and his family are featured prominently, the movie features new characters rather than any of the established cast from the comics or television shows.
 The central focus is on French reporter Dan Geraldo (Chabat) and Palombian vet Pablito Camaron (Debbouze), whose name humorously translates to Little Pablo Shrimp, as they go searching for the indigenous Paya people led by Queen Paya (Kebede).
 The duo end up in a complicated plot involving the Marsupilami, an evil botanist (Testot) who discovers the elixir of youth, and a major, (Timsit) whom the botanist teams up with to overthrow the Palombian president (Wilson) and said president's love for Celine Dion.